yeskoldj/rbweb/docs/notifications-and-whatsapp.md

        type: 'template',
        template: {
          name: templateName,
-         language: { code: 'es' },
+         language: { code: whatsappLanguage },
          components: [/* ... */],
        },
      }),
    })
    ```
-   Make the call conditional so the email is still sent even if WhatsApp fails, and loop through `BAKERY_WHATSAPP_RECIPIENTS` to notify internal staff.
+   Make the call conditional so the email is still sent even if WhatsApp fails, and loop through `WHATSAPP_BUSINESS_RECIPIENTS` to notify internal staff.
 4. **Capture phone numbers** – Ensure quotes and orders store `customer_phone` so the Edge Functions know where to send the WhatsApp template.
 The dashboard already displays the phone number and can pass it through the existing payloads.【F:app/dashboard/page.tsx†L726-L918】

 With those credentials in place, the WhatsApp logic lives beside the current email flow, reusing the same triggers without creating a separate job scheduler.